LukeShortCloud/rootpages/src/linux_distributions/chromium_os.rst

 Crostini
 ~~~~~~~~

 Crostini is an official set of technologies used to securely run Linux on Chrome OS in an isolated environment.
 It creates a minimal Chrome OS virtual machine (VM) called ``termina`` that then starts a LXC container named ``penguin``.
 By default, the ``penguin`` container uses Debian 10 Buster as of Chrome OS 80.
-[3] It does not require developer mode.
+[3] It does not require Developer Mode.

 Enable it by going into Chrome OS settings and selecting ``Linux (Beta)``.
 [1] A new ``Terminal`` app will appear to access the terminal of the container.
 Alternatively, the Chrome web browser can be used to access the terminal by going to ``chrome-untrusted://terminal/html/terminal.html``.